 - Evaluate nutritional information as it pertains to current food fads and/or popular diets.

 - Discuss food safety in the home and in the environment.

-- Compare and contrast the government agencies that are involved with food safety issues.
+- Explain the roles and responsibilities of government agencies that are involved with food safety issues.

 - Describe food biotechnology and its implications for society.

 - Analyze one’s own diet using a computer-based program.

 General Education Outcomes (GEOs)